Want to learn more?

 - Read 15 Fixes for Broken Grades.
 You can find a summary here.

-Click on each non-negotiable for a video, created by Mr. McMillin, to further explain the changes being made.
+Click on each non-negotiable for a video, created by Principal James McMillin, which further explain the recent changes.

 #1- Do not include student behaviors (effort, participation, following class rules, etc.) in grades; include only achievement.

 #2- Never deduct points for student work submitted late/past the due date.
 Instead provide support for the learner.

 #3- Do not give extra credit and/or bonus points; seek evidence that more work has resulted in a higher level of achievement.